AnthonyCarroll97/react-path-finder/README.md

-- Add the ability to create blocks
+- Add the ability to create blocks - DONE
 - fix the search so all neighbours fire at once
 - Styling
     - Darkmode